Repatriation to Australia: a coastal path leading toward the horizon at sunset

 Repatriation of ashes is significantly less expensive overall.
 The ashes can travel in carry-on luggage on most airlines (subject to airline policy and documentation), and the process avoids cargo, embalming, and the larger consular costs.

 If you cannot afford repatriation, speak with the embassy about local burial or cremation options.
-A funeral or cremation in the country where your loved one passed away is sometimes the only viable choice, and many families later say it was the right one.
+A funeral or cremation in the country where your loved one passed away is sometimes the only viable choice.

 Looking after yourself